Buchlyvie Road, Ralston, PA1 3AD

 The installation of better screening and new pipework will improve the environment on local water courses, and in turn the River Clyde, benefiting aquatic life, flora and fauna.

-To meet the strict quality requirements of the project, contractor Amey Black & Veatch specified a Marshalls Civils and Drainage precast concrete CSO chamber to reduce excessive flows into the sewer during periods of high rainfall, following talks between the contractor, Keyline BM and Marshalls Civils and Drainage.
+To meet the strict quality requirements of the project, contractor Amey Black & Veatch specified a Marshalls Civils & Drainage precast concrete CSO chamber to reduce excessive flows into the sewer during periods of high rainfall, following talks between the contractor, Keyline BM and Marshalls Civils & Drainage.

 For this project, Marshalls supplied a flat pack CSO comprising eight separate components.
 These were the four external walls, a two-piece split base, a centre weir wall and a single cover slab.